adamgreig/labrador-ldpc/capi/README.md

 required must be provided already allocated by the user, either statically or dynamically.

-The amount of memory required depends on the code in use.
-There are tables in the main library documentation detailing the exact numbers for each code, but programmatically methods are provided to obtain these numbers both statically and dynamically for a given code:
+The amount of memory required depends on the LDPC code in use.
+There are tables in the main library documentation detailing the exact numbers for each code, and methods are provided to obtain these numbers both statically and dynamically for a given code:

 * Dynamically, use the functions `labrador_ldpc_code_n(code)`,
   `labrador_ldpc_code_k(code)`, etc, to find the required sizes.